 These beetles are named after their ability to produce a bitter oil-like fluid from their knee joints when disturbed – this deters most predators.
 They have a very unusual life history.
 The adult beetles mate soon after emergence.
 In the Violet and Black Oil beetles the males have kinked antennae which are used to grab on to the female’s antennae during courtship.
 Once mated the pair remain together for over an hour during which time the male is dragged along behind the female wherever she goes.
 Watch a video of Black Oil Beetle courtship here.

-When the eggs emerge the larvae, known as triungulins as they have 3 hooks on each foot, climb up vegetation and sit on flowers.
-More information on identifying triungulins They lie in wait before attaching themselves to any insects which visit the flower.
+When the eggs emerge the larvae, known as triungulins (they have 3 hooks on each foot) climb up vegetation and sit on flowers.
+They lie in wait before attaching themselves to any insects which visit the flower.
 The few that survive are those taken back to the nests of solitary mining bees.
-Here the triungulin disembarks and consumes the egg and pollen supply of the host bee.
+Often the bee tries to remove the triungulins see video here of a Short-fringed Mining Bee Andrena dorsata https://www.youtube.com/watch?v=lLRV8M0v25Y Once in a solitary bee nest the triungulin disembarks and consumes the egg and pollen supply of the host bee.
 It then pupates and emerges as an adult the following year.
+The triungulins of the UK species vary from 0.5 - 2.5 mm long but are fairly easy to identify under a microscope.
+See guide below, the Violet and Black Oil Beetles have the largest most visible triungulins, note that the Violet Oil Beetle triungulins in Scotland (and formerly in south-east England) are yellow not black so can only be told from Black Oil Beetle triungulins by their size being over 2 mm.
+The Violet Oil Beetle has a two-year life cycle and the adults and triungulins of the different generations can be seen together in the spring, the other species have annual life cycles and their triungulins can be found from spring to summer.

 Oil beetles often attract small midges which feed on the oil produced by the beetle but do it no harm.